Doc'n Roll Film Festival presents: Rudeboy the Story of Trojan Records + Q&A & DJ Set 12A

 Formed from engaging dramatisations, interviews and exclusive archive footage, and featuring a cast of legendary artists including Lee “Scratch” Perry, Toots Hibbert, Ken Boothe, Neville Staple, Marcia Griffiths, Dave Barker and more, Rudeboy: The Story of Trojan Records is an energetic tribute to Jamaican music, and the ways it paved the way for modern multi-cultural Britain.

-The film will be followed by a post-screening discussion (guests TBC), and we’ll be celebrating the music of Trojan Records with a guest DJ in the bar afterwards, expect good vibes and great tunes.
+The film will be followed by a post-screening discussion with local music scene legends Winston Hazel, Greg Robinson and Dave Hancock, and we’ll be celebrating the music of Trojan Records with a guest DJ (Trojan Explosion) in the bar afterwards, expect good vibes and great tunes.

 - 1 hour 26 minutes